Zaraz7/SimplifiedAuth/README.md

 # Simplified auth
 This is server sided babric modification for Better Than Adventure that allows for authorization using ingame commands, such as /register or /login
 <br/>
-In current form only possible to use JSON file based "database"
+In current form only possible to use JSON file based "database".
+Sessions are supported.
 ## Licenses
 Libraries used in this project are using:
 - jBcrypt (MIT): https://github.com/jeremyh/jBCrypt